asahala/BabyLemmatizer/README.md

 -->

 # Citations
-If you use BabyLemmatizer for annotating your data or training new models, please cite [Sahala et al. 2022](http://hdl.handle.net/10138/348412).
+If you use BabyLemmatizer for annotating your data or training new models, please cite the following 2023 paper:

 ```
 @inproceedings{sahala2023babylemmatizer,